 When out and about, we need to remember to look after ourselves, one another and the environment around us.
 So to make sure we’re all doing our bit to tread lightly and travel responsibly, we’ve put together a few simple steps to help you enjoy your holidays and days out as safely as possible.

 - We are all in this together!
 Please respect our local communities by taking note of the advice below, not only will your visit be a great one, you will also be reassuring the people who live and work here that you care about the Suffolk coast as much as we all do!
 Thank you!

-- REMEMBER - If you live in a high alert area you must adhere to the local restrictions that relate to that area if you travel to a medium alert area.
-If you live in a very high alert area we would respectfully ask that you plan a future visit to lower alert areas for now to keep as many people safe as possible.
+- REMEMBER - If you live in a high alert area (Tier 2) you must adhere to the local restrictions that relate to that area if you travel to a medium alert area.
+If you live in a very high alert area (Tier 3) or stay at home area (Tier 4) we would respectfully ask that you do not visit the Suffolk Coast at this time to keep as many people safe as possible.

 - Don't get caught short!
 When planning your trip, check that important facilities like toilets and car parks are open before you travel.
 Check out our handy Towns and Villages section for useful travel information, where to park and how to find other public facilities such as toilets and baby changing.
 All public toilets along the Suffolk coast are open BUT PLEASE NOTE there are no toilet facilities at Kessingland, Covehithe, Dunwich and Shingle Street beaches.